nikclayton/powercoders.org/site/content/program/_index.md

       text: >-
         We are planning for other cities starting next year.
 Join our mailing list to receive the latest news and updates.
+    - call_to_action: More
+      fade_in: Up
+      header: Zurich
+      link: city/zürich
+      text: The program is starting in fall 2019.
+Applications will soon be open.
 past_program:
   header: Past Program
   items: